MShawnDillon/webdev-win/README.md

 collaboration directly between peers in a LAN environment.
 These aliases allow you to quickly (and temporarily) host any repository on your own box and share it directly with other people on your network.
-Within the root of any given repository, typing `git serve` will host that repository for other user's to pull from (the pulling user would use something like `git clone git://*machinename*/` to clone the repository directly from your `machinename`).
+Within the root of any given repository, typing `git serve` will host that repository for other users to pull from (the pulling user would use something like `git clone git://*machinename*/` to clone the repository directly from your `machinename`).
 Similarly, `git hub` (note the space...this is the command,